Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/303-custom-boot-menu-key.md

 **Test description**

-This test aims to verify that the DUT is configured to use custom boot menu and setup menu (if it exists) hotkeys.
+This test aims to verify that the DUT is configured to use custom boot menu (if it exists) hotkey.

 **Test configuration data**